datacarpentry/astronomy-python/episodes/03-transform.md

 > 2. Then we will transform the coordinates and proper motion data from
 > ICRS back to the coordinate frame of GD-1.
 >
-> 3. We will put those results into a Pandas `DataFrame`, which we will use
+> 3. We will put those results into a Pandas `DataFrame`.
-> to select stars near the centerline of GD-1.
->
-> 4. Plotting the proper motion of those stars, we will identify a region
-> of proper motion for stars that are likely to be in GD-1.
->
-> 5. Finally, we will select and plot the stars whose proper motion is in
-> that region.
 {: .checklist}

 > ## Starting from this episode